MegaZebra: History

 MegaZebra pioneered the social gaming space in Europe in late 2008.
 Behind MegaZebra is the team around Henning Kosmack (CEO) and Mark Gazecki (Chairman).

 Since then, MegaZebra developed several cross-platform games for mobile devices and social networks like Facebook.

 In September 2009 the company got backed by the founders of Web.de through Kizoo Technology Ventures.

 With Mahjong Trails they launched their first game, reaching more than two million monthly players in January 2011.
 Today the game has still more than 2 million monthly active players.

-In March 2011 MegaZebra raised ‘multiple millions Euros’ in a second round of funding, led by Doughty Hanson Technology Ventures.
+In March 2011 MegaZebra raised 'multiple millions Euros' in a second round of funding, led by Doughty Hanson Technology Ventures.
 Furthermore, Kizoo Technology Ventures participated again, alongside private investor Markus Stolz.

 With Gaute Godager, founder of Funcom, and Jürgen Goeldner, two Gaming veterans joined the company`s board of directors in January 2012.

 Both have a long-standing experience in the gaming sector.
 Apart from Goeldner and Godager, the MegaZebra board consists of Nigel Grierson from Doughty Hanson, Matthias Hornberger from Atevia, and Mark Gazecki of the founders.

 MegaZebra launched its second hit game Solitaire Castle in late 2011.
-Following in the footsteps of Mahjong Trails, it reached more than 1.5 million monthly active users in October 2012. and reached more the 2 million user per month in January 2013.
+Following in the footsteps of Mahjong Trails, it reached more than 1.5 million monthly active users in October 2012 and more than 2 million in January 2013.